 Creating a stylish real estate Facebook cover image doesn’t have to be complicated or take a lot of time.
 You can easily repurpose some of your existing marketing tools to design a stunning and effective cover photo for your page.
 We know you want to make your Facebook page work for you, so implement some of these best practices to get the most out of that space at the top of your page.

 Do you have any additional suggestions that I didn’t mention?
 Do you do something different that is generating business?
-I would love to hear about them.
-Drop me a comment and share what you’re doing and help your fellow agents in the trenches.
-We’re all in this together.
+I would love to hear about it.
+Share your secrets with me in the comments.